rancher/rke2-docs/docs/helm.md

 ---
-title: "Helm Integration"
+title: Helm Integration
 ---

 Helm is the package management tool of choice for Kubernetes.
 Helm charts provide templating syntax for Kubernetes YAML manifest documents.
 With Helm we can create configurable deployments instead of just using static files.
 For more information about creating your own catalog of deployments, check out the docs at [https://helm.sh/docs/intro/quickstart/](https://helm.sh/docs/intro/quickstart/).

 RKE2 does not require any special configuration to use with Helm command-line tools.
 Just be sure you have properly set up your kubeconfig as per the section about [cluster access](./cluster_access.md).
 RKE2 does include some extra functionality to make deploying both traditional Kubernetes resource manifests and Helm Charts even easier with the [rancher/helm-release CRD.](#using-the-helm-crd)

-### Automatically Deploying Manifests and Helm Charts
+## Automatically Deploying Manifests and Helm Charts

 Any Kubernetes manifests found in `/var/lib/rancher/rke2/server/manifests` will automatically be deployed to RKE2 in a manner similar to `kubectl apply`, both on startup and when the file is changed on disk.
 Deleting files out of this directory will not delete the corresponding resources from the cluster.